nathandavis18/NotVim-Editor/README.md

 ### Known Bugs

- - Cursor does not save rendered position, but rather position within the file, so cursor may appear to jump around when moving up/down
  - Screen randomly flickers (not sure why, but I am working on finding the culprit) -- May be fixed, needs more testing

 <hr>